Which organizations are eligible to apply to the CONNECT Program?

 Organizations do not have the opportunity to interview the CONNECT Fellow(s) matched with their project(s).
 To ensure that CONNECT suggests the optimal match for your project, we encourage you to provide us with as much detailed information as possible regarding “non-negotiable” skills and qualities you would like your CONNECT Fellow to have.
 When your organization is notified of its suggested CONNECT Fellow match, you will be provided with the Fellow's profileand resume to review prior to accepting or declining your match suggestion.

-How much does it cost to participate in the CONNECT program?
+Is there a cost to participate in the CONNECT program?

 How does my organization pay the administrative fee?